robertdavidgraham/masscan/README.md

-# MASSCAN: Mass IPv4 port scanner
+# MASSCAN: Mass IP port scanner

-This is a port scanner.
-It spews out packets at a high rate, up to 10 million packets-per-second, fast enough to scan the entire Internet for one port in 6 minutes.
-I can do this because it's *asynchronous*: one thread transmits packets, another thread receives them, without much communication between the treads, or remembering *state* about each packet that was sent.

-This program looks a lot like the most famous port scanner, `nmap`, but because it's *asynchronous*, it's less feature rich (albeit 10,000 times faster).

-This is a 48-bit scanner: scanning all ports (16-bits) on all IPv4 addresses (32-bits).
-It's also useful on smaller problems, such as the 10.x.x.x address space within a company.

-This randomizes the IPv4+port combination, whereas `nmap` only randomizes the IPv4 address.
-That means we don't produce complete output *per host*, but output *per host+port* combination.
-By randomizing the port alongside the IP address, target networks won't get overwhelmed.
+This is the fastest Internet port scanner.
+It can scan the entire Internet in under 6 minutes, transmitting 10 million packets per second.

+It produces results similar to `nmap`, the most famous port scanner.
+Internally, it operates more like `scanrand`, `unicornscan`, and `ZMap`, using asynchronous transmission.
+The major difference is that it's faster than these other scanners.
+In addition, it's more flexible, allowing arbitrary address ranges and port ranges.

 # Building